ch0ripain/react-context-and-reducer/README.md

-# 🚀 Quick Introduction to React Context and Reducer 🚀
+# 🚀 Quick Introduction to React Context & Reducer 🚀
 ## 🌐 Context 🌐
 In React, a Context is a common way to share state globally across your application.
 To get started, you first need to create the context.
 This can be done using a function provided by React ➡️ <code>createContext</code>